-Sheridan Roofing & Building Services Ltd is a professional roofing company with clients throughout Kenilworth and Warwickshire.
+Sheridan Roofing & Building Services Ltd is a professional roofing company serving Warwickshire.
 We construct loft conversions, including mansard conversions, and carry out roof replacements and other roofing services.
 Specialists in flat roofs and rubber roofs, such as EPDM roofs, we’re your go-to family-run business for home improvements and property maintenance.

-Firstly, think of it as a form of umbrella.
+Firstly, think of it as an umbrella.
 In this role, the roof keeps the elements out and protects your home's interior from rain, ice and snow.
 In extreme conditions, it works in tandem with the rest of your property’s structure to protect you and your possessions from harm.

 Firmly keeping the walls in place, our roofing company’s loft conversions specialists explain that the roof also secures the position of your Kenilworth home and provides support for the external walls.
-This is the same for all pitched and flat roofs, fibreglass and rubber roofs, etc.
+This applies to all pitched and flat roofs, fibreglass and rubber roofs, etc.

-Knowing each section and its specific job can be beneficial if you need to arrange repairs.
+Knowing each section and its specific role can be beneficial when arranging repairs.
 But also, understanding the workings of each component will certainly make you appreciate your property more and encourage you to work towards keeping it in good condition.
 And remember, our roofing specialists are only a phone call away if you have any queries about pitched or flat roofing.
 Here, we discuss the following components:

 The edges of the roof that hang over the tops of each vertical side.
 Their job is to keep rainwater away from the walls.